wu-clan/httpfpt_docs/docs/case_data/README.md

             "type": "object",
             "properties": {
                 "productId": {
+                    "type": "integer",
-                    "description": "The unique identifier for a product", "type": "integer"
+                    "description": "The unique identifier for a product" }
             }
         }
-        },
-        "jsonpath": "$.name"
      }
    }
    ```